 Conferences and Presentations

-Sheila Specker, MD was invited to participate in a White House Symposium on the advancement of addiction medicine education- with fellowships leading the way.
+Sheila Specker, MD, Associate Professor was invited to participate in a White House Symposium on the advancement of addiction medicine education- with fellowships leading the way.

 This was a high level policy meeting driven by 8 federal agencies, 20+ deans, ACGME, AAMC, Specialty Board directors, philanthropy, Addiction Medicine Foundation and Fellowship Program Directors.
 Dr. Specker's role as addiction fellowship director was as the facilitator of a break out group.

 Dr. Specker informs us that most of the fellowships are dealing with the same issues: funding being a key one.
 One "next step" identified is pursuing all avenues and encouraging federal recognition and problem solving in this area.
 The conference was sponsored by ONDCP (drug control policy) and AMF.
 All the directors of key agencies were speakers and strong supporters of the fellowships (NIDA, NIAAA, ONDCP, etc).

 Video recordings of the symposium can be found at the White House website.